madviking/ai-helper/README.md

 - **[prompt]** "google-generativeai has been deprecated and the latest library we use is google-genai.
 See this: https://github.com/googleapis/python-genai.
 - **[observation]** Unfortunately Google didn't handle situation well with info missing on its OWN latest sdk.
   - **[cost]** $11.5
+- **[prompt]** Please read the README.md.
+Implementation is not finished.
+Pay special attention into using PydanticAI.
+Now the adapters are parsing json etc. whereas they should be leveraging on PydanticAI.